syedmiran-38/Netflix_Dashboard/README.md

 Contributions to enhance the dashboard or add new features are welcome.
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-Special thanks to Kaggle for providing the Netflix dataset used in this project.